 From the Apple menu, choose About This Mac; the version number appears below the name.
 Note whether you have v.
-10.9 (Mavericks) or later.
+10.11 (El Capitan) or later.
 If you have an earlier version, upgrade your OS before going further.

 I already had R and JAGS 3 installed, together with

 last post we looked at a way to use conjugate distributions for several parameters via a Gibbs sampler.
 The output from this was an MCMC sample of random draws from the posterior distribution.
 We can produce similar MCMC samples without using conjugate distributions with a method often called "Metropolis-within-Gibbs".

 The idea for the sampler was developed by Nicholas Metropolis and colleagues in a paper in 1953.
 This was before the Gibbs sampler was proposed, but it uses the same idea of updating the parameters one by one.
 A better name would be "componentwise random walk Metropolis sampler".
 The rules for the random walk ensure that a large number of samples will be a good description of the posterior distribution.

 last post, conjugate distributions provide an easy way to calculate posterior distributions for a single parameter, such as detection of a species during a single visit to a site where it is present.
 If we have more than one unknown parameter in our model - as with a simple occupancy model, where we have detection and occupancy - we may still be able to use conjugacy via a Gibbs sampler.